 Brooklyn-bred fashion maven Sharifa Murdock is a force to be reckoned with.
-Having worked work for a number of internationally notable fashion houses—like Louis Vuitton, DKNY and Michael Kors—she is now the co-founder and partner of the Liberty Fairs Tradeshow.
-The well-respected annual show houses some of the most influential brands in the menswear industry (think Brooklyn Circus, Art Comes First and Street Etiquette).
+Having worked work for a number of internationally notable fashion houses—including Louis Vuitton, DKNY and Michael Kors—she is now the co-founder and partner of the Liberty Fairs trade show.
+The well-respected annual event showcases some of the most influential brands in the menswear industry (think Brooklyn Circus, Art Comes First and Street Etiquette).

-EBONY.com caught up with Sharifa at this year’s presentation, to gauge a day in the life of the mastermind behind menswear.
+EBONY.com caught up with Murdock at this year’s presentation to gauge a day in the life of the mastermind behind menswear.

-Sharifa Murdock: I think it’s important to bring more culture and community to the tradeshow experience.
+Sharifa Murdock: I think it’s important to bring more culture and community to the trade show experience.
 Sometimes events like this can fall flat, and there’s no sense of community.
 We encourage the designers to get to know each other.
-We actually put together a bowling night a few days before the tradeshow kicked off to promote this idea.
-Creating culture, community and a true brand experience for the buyers has helped this tradeshow stand out amongst the others.
+We actually put together a bowling night a few days before the trade show kicked off to promote this idea.
+Creating culture, community and a true brand experience for the buyers has helped this trade show stand out among the others.

 EBONY: When did you decide or realize that your career path would be in fashion?

 SM: I would have to say it began very early in my childhood.
 I was always into fashion.
-I loved to dress up, loved shoes, and I really enjoyed being a girly-girly.
-I guess you can say it was only a matter of time before I got into the fashion industry.
+I loved to dress up, loved shoes and I really enjoyed being a girly-girl.
+I guess you could say it was only a matter of time before I got into the fashion industry.